Trump's tough talk might help Liberal Mark Carney win a full term as Canada's prime minister

 What would a Carney win mean for Canada-US relations?

-Carney has said Canada’s close friendship with the U.S. has ended, and he squarely blamed Trump.
+Carney has said that Canada’s close friendship with the U.S. has ended, and he squarely blamed Trump.

 Trump mocked Carney’s predecessor by calling him Governor Trudeau.
-He has not trolled Carney.
-But White House Press Secretary Karoline Leavitt said this month that Trump had not changed his position that Canada “would benefit greatly by becoming the 51st state.”
+He hasn’t trolled Carney.
+But White House Press Secretary Karoline Leavitt said this month that Trump hadn’t changed his position that Canada “would benefit greatly by becoming the 51st state.”

 “There is no going back.
 We in Canada will have to build a new relationship with the United States,” he said.

-If elected, Carney said he would accelerate renegotiations of the free trade deal with the U.S in an effort to end the uncertainty hurting both economies.
+If elected, Carney said that he would accelerate renegotiations of the free trade deal with the U.S. in an effort to end the uncertainty hurting both economies.

 “President Trump is trying to fundamentally restructure the international trading system and in the process he’s rupturing the global economy,” Carney said.